rmaia/rmaia.github.io/_pages/pavo.md

 ## Updates (current version: 1.0.0, 12/05/2016)

-Pavo 1.0.0 is he first major new version of pavo since its first release.
+Pavo 1.0.0 is the first major update of pavo since its first release.
 Find out more:

 * [What's new on pavo 1.0.0](../pavo-vig-1_0.html)
 * [Pavo vignette](../pavo-vig.html)